-This document contains information that supplements the IPP Model and Semantics [RFC2566] and the IPP Transport and Encoding [RFC2565] documents.
-As such this information is not part of the formal specifications.
-Instead information is presented to help implementers understand the specification, including some of the motivation for decisions taken by the committee in developing the specification.
+As such the information in this document is not part of the formal specification of IPP/1.1.
+Instead information is presented to help implementers understand IPP/1.1, as well as IPP/1.0 [RFC2565, RFC2566], including some of the motivation for decisions taken by the committee in developing the specification.
 Some of the implementation considerations are intended to help implementers design their client and/or IPP object implementations.
-If there are any contradictions between this document and [RFC2566] or [RFC2565], those documents take precedence over this document.
+If there are any contradictions between this document and [RFC2911] or [RFC2910], those documents take precedence over this document.